 There’s nothing worse than lying down in your cozy bed anticipating some much needed shut-eye after a busy day, and low and behold you’re up for hours, tossing and turning.
 Grrrrr!
 It’s one thing for this to happen every now and again, but what if this happens to you night after night?

-For sleeplessness, take 1 to 3 tablets with water ½-1 hour before sleeping.
+For sleeplessness, take 1 to 3 tablets with water ½ - 1 hour before sleeping.
 Do not drink or eat anything fifteen minutes before and after taking the tablets.
-Temporarily relieves the symptoms of simple nervous tension and sleeplessness.
-Here is great information about this Hyland’s product: http://www.hylands.com/products/calmsforte.php
+Calms Forte temporarily relieves the symptoms of simple nervous tension and sleeplessness.
+Hylands Calms Forte works without contraindications or side effects.
+No drug hangover, no sedatives, just nature's answer to a good night's sleep.

-2 capsules in morning and 2 capsules at night, every day.
+When taking this ashwagandha, take two capsules in morning and two capsules at night, every day.
 Always take one before bed.
-Effective for improving sleep, and decreasing and moderating stress.
+Ashwagandha's effective for improving sleep, and decreasing and moderating stress.
 It works in subtle ways by calming you down and taking the edge off.
 How does it do this?
 It’s a very complex mechanism, but in a nutshell, Ashwagandha contains chemicals that might help calm the brain (1).
-If you do take Ashwagandha, you can reduce down to 1 per day as a maintenance dose once the “edge” is gone.
+When taking this ashwagandha, you can decrease down to one capsule per day as a maintenance dose once the “edge” is gone.
 Ashwagandha needs time to build up and is typically taken long term.

-Magnesium deficiency is highly common.
-Magnesium deficiency also causes improper sleep and difficulty falling asleep (2, 3).
-It should not keep you awake.
-It will help calm you down.
-If you have pretty significant stress and anxiety and are unable to sleep well and deeply at night, take 1-2 capsules with breakfast and 1-2 capsules before bed.
+Magnesium deficiency is highly common and it causes improper sleep and difficulty falling asleep (2, 3).
+A magnesium supplement should not keep you awake.
+In fact, it will help calm you down.
+If you have pretty significant stress and anxiety and are unable to sleep well and deeply at night, take 1-2 capsules of Seeking Health Magnesium with breakfast and 1-2 capsules before bed.
 If you have some stress, reduce dosage to 1 capsule per day.

 Magnesium Food Sources include seeds, legumes (beans, lentils, soybeans), nuts, and greens such as kale and swiss chard.

-is a good choice for aiding sleep.
-You may try taking 1 soft gel capsule 30 minutes before bedtime.
+Relaxin is a good choice for aiding sleep.
+You may try taking one soft gel capsule 30 minutes before bedtime.
 If one capsule isn't working, you may take two.

 1. Mishra LC, Singh BB, Dagenais S. Scientific basis for the therapeutic use of Withania somnifera (ashwagandha): a review.
 Altern Med Rev. 2000 Aug;5(4):334-46.